luoyily/MoeTTS/README_en.md

    A：If the structure of the model and thinking method didn't changed, and the differences between the official and non-official is only the method when processing data, then it seems like to be mostly fine.

-2. Q: Is there a command line version or HttpApi?

-   A: Considering that CLI and HttpApi are prone to abuse, development has been temporarily postponed.
-(In version 1.0.0, **[ShiroDoMain](https://github.com/ShiroDoMain)** developed the CLI version, you can get it from the cli branch if you need it)

-## Share models&Join the development!

-Welcome if you want to share your models!
-It's not recommend to storage your models here in the Github because they may be very large.
-You can Pull Request with your own download address.

-If you have any suggestions or discovered and bugs, please submit an issue.

 ## Credits

 1. **[ShiroDoMain](https://github.com/ShiroDoMain)**: Developed the cli for version 1.0.0